How to Find Insanely Cheap Flights

 MULTI CITY FLIGHTS

-WEBSITES TO FIND CHEAP FLIGHTS
+WEBSITES TO FIND CHEAP FLIGHTS | Deal Aggregators & Alert Services

-The easiest way to make sure that you don’t miss anything is to follow them on FB and Twitter.
+The easiest way to make sure you don’t miss anything is to follow them on Facebook and Twitter.
+This is great for those who are flexible and able to jump on a great deal.

 This site is great for tracking fares on a certain route.
-You plug in your desired route or your departure airport and you’ll get notifications letting you know when there’s movement in the prices.
+You plug in your desired route or your departure airport and you’ll get notifications letting you know when there’s movement in prices.

 This is great for those who have non-flexible travel plans and want to get the best deal.